 Amy Kisch and Heather Zises are the art editors of Pregame Magazine.
 As experts, curators, and advocates, they help artists navigate the art world and support emerging talent.

-Heather Zises is a Brooklyn-based writer, curator and founder of READart.
-With an extensive background at Pace Gallery and Phillips, Heather collaborates with companies and nonprofit organizations on various art initiatives.
-Heather’s essays, reviews, and interviews have been published in books, magazines and exhibition catalogues, including Whitehot, Fjords Review, PREGAME and The Excellent People (The EP).
+Heather Zises is a Brooklyn based writer, curator and Founder of READart, an independent platform for contemporary art and culture.
+With a background at Pace and Phillips, Heather collaborates with companies and nonprofits on various art initiatives.
+Heather’s essays, reviews, and interviews have been published in books, magazines, and exhibition catalogues, including Whitehot, Fjords Review and The Excellent People.
+Raised in Boston as a ballerina, Heather has a BA in English and Dance from Cornell University, and an MA in Art History and Connoisseurship from Christie’s Education.

 Here, they share their valuable perspectives on the unique challenges artists face, and how their creativity can help them take a fresh approach to an artistic career.